Klamath County School District

 The Klamath County School District is a public school district serving Klamath County, Oregon, United States.

-Communities in the district include Bly, Bonanza, Chiloquin, Gilchrist, Keno, Klamath Falls, Malin, and Merrill.
+It covers the majority of the county.
+Communities in the district include Bly, Bonanza, Chiloquin, Gilchrist, Keno, Malin, and Merrill.
+It also covers small portions of Klamath Falls and the majority of Altamont.

 As of June 2008, the school district had 6,657 students enrolled.
 It is the state's largest school district geographically.

 The board of trustees appoints a superintendent who is in charge of the day-to-day operations of the school district.
 As of 2008, the superintendent is Glen Szymoniak.
 A five-member elected board oversees district operations.

 Demographics

 In the 2009 school year, the district had 318 students classified as homeless by the Department of Education, or 5.2% of students in the district.

 Schools

 The district has 13 elementary schools, a special education school, two middle schools, and six comprehensive high schools.